(2010 Jul post)

 To avoid this confrontation involving innocent (on the surface) marketing rights versus (some) parents' concerns, I would propose an alternative approach.

-Organizations such as vegetable growers or broccoli growers (or other such organizations, including individual companies) could package toys with their vegetables --- and fruits.
+Organizations such as vegetable grower interest groups (or other organizations, including individual companies) could package toys with their vegetables --- and fruits.

 In fact, I saw a recent newspaper article on this approach, written by a mother who practiced strategies such as